Professional edition active

 Traditionally, treatment has been based on the following classification.

-Class A fractures involve the middle third of the bone and account for about 80% of clavicle fractures.
+Class A fractures involve the middle third of the bone and account for approximately 80% of clavicle fractures.
 The proximal fragment is often displaced upward because it is pulled by the sternocleidomastoid muscle.
 Subclavian vessels are rarely damaged.

 • Type I: Extra-articular and nondisplaced, generally indicating a functionally intact coracoclavicular ligament (a strong and structurally important ligament)